Blazemeter/taurus/site/dat/docs/Reporting.md

 - `blazemeter`, that provides interactive online test reports
 - `final\_stats`, that provides post-test summary stats
 - `junit-xml`, that generates test stats in JUnit-compatible format
+- `influx`, that sends test results to a influx database

 ## Console Reporter